followmyutopia/devextreme-documentation/api-reference/30 Data Layer/ODataStore/1 Configuration/deserializeDates.md

 <!--/shortDescription-->

 <!--fullDescription-->
-ODataStore can parse date-time values in [ISO8601 format](https://www.w3.org/TR/NOTE-datetime) (for example, `"2016-07-13T16:05:00.000Z"`) or [Microsoft format](https://weblogs.asp.net/bleroy/dates-and-json) (for instance, `"/Date(1198908717056)/"`).
+ODataStore can parse date-time values in <a href="https://www.w3.org/TR/NOTE-datetime" target="_blank">ISO8601 format</a> (for example, `"2016-07-13T16:05:00.000Z"`) or <a href="https://weblogs.asp.net/bleroy/dates-and-json" target="_blank">Microsoft format</a> (for instance, `"/Date(1198908717056)/"`).
 In the first case, the store ignores the timezone modifier (usually `Z`) when parsing the value.
 In the second case, the store adds the time-zone offset to the value according to the client's time-zone.

 [note]